InnovatorsHub1/DevOps/README.md

 - AWS CLI configured with appropriate credentials
 - Terraform installed (version 0.12 or later)
-- S3 bucket created for Terraform state
+- S3 bucket created for Terraform state and lock
-- DynamoDB table for state locking

 ## Configuration